-Blue rubber bleb naevus
+What is blue rubber bleb naevus syndrome?

 Blue rubber bleb naevus syndrome has also been called ‘Bean syndrome’ after Dr William Bean, who described it.
 It is caused by the congenital development of multiple venous malformations in the skin, soft tissues and gastrointestinal tract (intestine).